jodyphelan/pathogenseq-scripts/README.md

 ### Example usage:
 To create a SNP matrix from the VCFs and coverage files we will use the `filter_SNPs_MT_0.2.pl` script.
 This can be done either step by step using the different filtering modules individually or can be performed in one run.
-Before we can run the main pipeline we should create a mappability file listing the unique regions in the genome.<br>
+Before we can run the main pipeline we should create a mappability file listing the unique regions in the genome.<br><br>
      `filter_SNPs_MT.pl mappability <ref> <kmer> <threads>`<br>

 | Option | Description |